gregsaun/prusa_i3_bear_upgrade/README.md

 | Can I place the printer inside an<br>enclosure and PSU outside? | No, PSU rigidify the Z frame | Yes |
 | Capability to increase Z axis height?<br>(need customisation) | No | Yes |

+Half upgrade use the same vslots and printed for MK2(s) and MK2.5.
+However, the full upgrade has 3 different versions, one for MK2(s), one for MK2.5 and another one for MK3.
+You can discover the difference in the [full upgrade page](full_upgrade/).

 ![Prusa i3 Bear Full Upgrade All Versions](img/all_versions.jpg)

 Several printed parts are shared between all these versions.
 This makes easier to move from half to full upgrade, or full upgrade MK2 to full upgrade MK3.